-I have seen many wild estimates regarding how much a therapist makes in private practice.
-But here I am going to be realistic.
-Fooling ourselves only hurts us.
-Calculating psychotherapist pay is genuinely not that complex.
-The factors are well known.
-With some reasonable assumptions, we can put together a formula that will give us a ballpark calculation of therapist pay in private practice.
+As complex as calculating psychotherapist pay is, the math is pretty straightforward.
+The factors are certainly well known.
+With some reasonable assumptions, we can put together a formula that will give us a ballpark calculation of psychotherapist pay in private practice.

 The basic formula for calculating psychotherapist pay